Means Test Guide | Calculator | Discharge Screener | Research

 When do the median income figures change?

 The DOJ updates the median family income data twice per year, effective for cases filed on or after April 1 and November 1.
 The data comes from the Census Bureau's American Community Survey.
-The figures in this calculator are based on the November 2025 data.
+The figures in this calculator are based on the April 2026 data (published March 18, 2026).
 Always confirm the current figures at justice.gov/ust/means-testing before filing.

 What is Form 122A and where do I get it?